7 187 500 €

 | Type | Four-Room Apartment and more |

-Filled with history and carefully thought out, this is an unusual home in one of the most sought-after addresses in Chelsea.
-Mallord Street is one of Chelsea's most charming and historic addresses, just steps away from King's Road and all its amenities.
-The street, lined with beautiful Arts and Crafts-style houses, has long been associated with artistic and literary residents.
-It was named after J.M.W.
-Turner (Mallord was his middle name) and previously served as a home for such famous people as A.A.
-Milne and the Hungarian pianist Louis Kentner.
+Rich in history and beautifully designed, this is an extraordinary home in one of Chelsea's most sought-after addresses.
+Mallord Street is one of Chelsea's most charming and historic streets, close to King's Road and all its amenities.
+Lined with beautiful Arts and Crafts style houses, the street is associated with artistic and literary residents.
+It was named after J. M. W. Turner (Mallord was his middle name) and was home to famous artists including A. A. Milne and the Hungarian pianist Louis Kentner.